DD2480-Group3/lab2-continuous-integration/README.md

 Implemented the notification feature (P3).

 Fredrik Jansson:
-Started working on a web interface.
+Created a web interface for directory listing and browsing files.

 ### Essence